cansavvy/DataTrail_ReOrg/docs/05_get_stats_03_in_practice.md

 #### What does it mean to be "normally distributed?"

 How a dataset is distributed has to do withe frequency of the data.
 So in the example below, we've made a probability density plot using ggplot2.
+[See this article for details on making denisty plots](http://www.sthda.com/english/wiki/ggplot2-density-plot-quick-start-guide-r-software-and-data-visualization).
 The higher the line is, the more probable that that value would occur.

 <img src="resources/images/05_get_stats_03_in_practice_files/figure-html//1WxkODby0YzYdZg0YuJuozT2oyH7aXGznCm61J8-NRF4_g17abdef0467_0_12.png" title="What does a probability density plot represent" alt="What does a probability density plot represent" width="100%" />

 If when you plot your distribution function it looks like that normal bell shaped curve, then you have "normally distributed" data.
 You will want to know what your data distribution looks like so you know what tests are appropriate.

 <img src="resources/images/05_get_stats_03_in_practice_files/figure-html//1WxkODby0YzYdZg0YuJuozT2oyH7aXGznCm61J8-NRF4_g17abdef0467_0_0.png" title="Normal distributions are just one type of distribution" alt="Normal distributions are just one type of distribution" width="100%" />